kontez/unicorn/README.md

 * Special characters: `!'(),-.:[]_` and space
 * Escape sequences: Implementation allows for escape sequences starting with `~` (tilde).
 Currently, the only escape sequence implemented is:
-  * `~R`: Draws a rainbow generated using cosine waves (see `rainbow_appear.py`) **Special Notes:** all characters will append a 1-led wide gap before them.
-However, the ~R rainbow will not so that you can append multiple rainbows continuously.
+  * `~R`: Draws a rainbow generated using cosine waves (see `rainbow_appear.py`)

+**Special Notes:** all characters will append a 1-led wide gap before them.
+However, the ~R rainbow will not, so that you can append multiple rainbows continuously.
 If you plan on putting a rainbow after a character, explicitely put a space before the ~R (example: `~Ra ~R` will display a rainbow, a 1 wide gap, an 'a', a 1 wide gap, and a rainbow).